Handcrafted in Vrindavan. Each and every one of these necklaces is a work of art. They will vary slightly in size, color and design.

 If one is a devotee of Lord Krishna or Lord Vishnu, one should wear Tulsi Neck beads.
 Tulsi neck beads are for protection.
 At the time of death, if one forgets to chant the holy names for whatever reason.
-If one is wearing Tulsi Mala around their neck, the Superintendents of Death, (Yamadutas) cannot touch that soul.
+If one is wearing Tulsi Mala around their neck, the Superintendents of Death, (Yamadutas) can not touch that soul.
 They see the Tulsi neck beads and run.
 They know this is Lord Vishnu's devotee.
-Tulsi Devi will protect the devotee from all past sins.
+Tulsi Devi will protect the devotee from all past sin.
 Tulsi neck beads are a symbol of being a Vaisnava devotee of the Lord.
 They are pure, beautiful and natural.
-Make sure your whole family is wearing them including babies.
+Make sure your whole family is wearing them.
 Keep extras on hand in case they break.
 Never be without them!
-NEVER TAKT THEM OFF!
-Do not let anyone convince you to ever take them off for any reason.
-Themost important insurance you will ever have.
-Give them as gifts..
-There is no better gift.

 Srila Prabhupada said to one devotee-